bchybicki/ts-playwright-example/README.md

 ### Using .env file

-I added a .env file to store the password.
+I added a .env file to store the password locally.
+The password is also kept as a Repository Secret.
 This is a good practice for storing sensitive information.
-It is not a secret management system, but it is better than hardcoding the credentials in the code.
-For a production environment, I would recommend using a secret management system like AWS Secrets Manager.
+It is not a secret management system, but it is definitely better than hardcoding the credentials in the code.
+In a real world application I would recommend using a secret management system like AWS Secrets Manager.